Explanation of Services

 If you suspect that your child has a disability, please contact the school administrator in your school district and/or contact the Calhoun ISD Special Education Department at (269) 789-2460 and share your concerns.

-Eligibility for special education programs and/or services is defined by the individuals with Disabilities Act of 1997.
+Eligibility for special education programs and/or services is defined by the individuals with Disabilities Act.
 A team of qualified professionals and the parents, referred to as an Individualized Education Planning Team (IEPT), make the determination of eligibility after a comprehensive evaluation has been completed.
 This evaluation may determine that a child qualifies for special education services under one or more disability areas.
 If determined eligible for special education services, the IEPT is responsible for identifying student needs, program(s) and services.

 Cognitive Impairment (CI)